Liam-Zhou/chuwa0904/ShortQuestions/hw6.md

 ### 6. Design a collection of APIs for a Blog Website.
 Please specify GET, POST, PUT, DELETE.

-GET /posts: Fetch all blog posts
+GET /posts: Fetch all blog posts.
 GET /posts/{postId}: Fetch a specific blog post by ID.
 POST /posts: Create a new blog post.
 PUT /posts/{postId}: Update a specific blog post by ID.